volundmush/mudtelnet/README.md

   __Q:__ I found a bug!
 What do I do?
   __A:__ Post it on this GitHub's Issues tracker.
 I'll see what I can do when I have time. ... or you can try to fix it yourself and submit a Pull Request.
 That's cool too.

+  __Q:__ I want a feature added!
+What do I do?
+  __A:__ Post it on this GitHub's Issues tracker.
+I'll see what I can do when I have time. ... or you can try to add it yourself and submit a Pull Request.
+That's cool too.

   __Q:__ But...
 I want a MUD!
 Where do I start making a MUD?
   __A:__ Coming soon...

   __Q:__ Any other libraries I should look into for making a MUD?
   __A:__ [Evennia](https://www.evennia.com/) is a full-fledged MUD SDK in python.
 If it suits your needs, I recommend using it instead of starting from scratch.
 If you ARE starting from scratch, then [Rich](https://github.com/Textualize/rich) offers some amazing ANSI coloring support that works well with aiomudtelnet.
-Just give each connection a rich.Console.Console, use its record feature, alter color systems and other things by responding to capability changes, and then send the recorded output to the client.
+Just give each connection a rich.console.Console, use its record feature, alter color systems and other things by responding to capability changes, and then send the recorded output to the client.

+  __Q:__ It's 2025 and people are still using telnet for anything?
+  __A:__ :irritable growl:

 ## Special Thanks
   * The [Evennia](https://www.evennia.com/) community.
 I've learned a lot from their code.
   * The [BeipMU](https://beipdev.github.io/BeipMU/) project.
 Their client has been amazing for testing this library.
   * The TinTin++ community.
-Their archive on [MUD protocols](https://tintin.mudhalla.net/protocols/) is n absolute godsend and a treasure.
+Their archive on [MUD protocols](https://tintin.mudhalla.net/protocols/) is an absolute godsend and a treasure.
   * All of my Patrons on Patreon.
   * Anyone who contributes to this project or my other ones.